Knife handle

 HANDLE MATERIAL

-A very wide range of materials are used to make the handle, wood, plastic, leather, metal, resin, rubber, horns or animal bones, almost anything you can think of.
+A very wide range of materials are used to make the handle: wood, plastic, leather, metal, resin, rubber, horns or animal bones, almost anything you can think of.
 As we said at the beginning of the text, previously easily available materials were used, today people often go to extremes, so you can see that someone even installs diamonds on their handle.
 Traditionally, Japanese handles were made from raw wood and buffalo horn, which was considered the best combination.
 Today, a combination of wood and plastic, wood and resin is common, but metal handles also occupy an increasingly large segment of the market due to the ease of maintaining hygiene.
 It should be noted here that depending on the material used to make the handle, we can guess how long it will last.
 Raw wood can absorb moisture and dirt which can cause faster decay.
 If the wood is stabilized using epoxy resin, that handle will probably last as long as the knife itself.
-Metal handles can be extremely heavy and uncomfortable, thus disrupting the balance of the knife, but that's why they are practically indestructible.
+Metal handles can be extremely heavy and uncomfortable, thus disrupting the balance of the knife, but because of this they are practically indestructible.
 Whichever material is involved when buying a knife, we advise you to take the knife in your hand and try to feel that pleasant contact that lies perfectly in your hand - that's the right handle for you!